khobaib/vibematch/README.md

 with clear, honest reasons for every match.

 > A product built end-to-end — problem discovery, requirements, data modeling, and working
-> software — to demonstrate how I use AI tools to move from idea to shipped product as a PM,
+> software, deployed and live — to demonstrate how I use AI tools to move from idea to shipped
-> not just to write specs about it.
+> product as a PM, not just to write specs about it.

 ---